ClickHouse/ClickHouse/docs/en/operations/system-tables/zookeeper_connection.md

 ---
 #zookeeper_connection

-This table does not exist if ClickHouse Cluster does not config zookeeper.
-The 'system.zookeeper_connection' table will shows current clickhouse-cluster connected zookeepers info.
+This table does not exist if ZooKeeper is not configured.
+The 'system.zookeeper_connection' table shows current connections to ZooKeeper (including auxiliary ZooKeepers).
+Each row shows information about one connection.

-each rows will shows the node information of a zk cluster connected to.

 Columns: